Delta Arrowhead

 Maintenance

-Members of the Water-Plantain Family grow in ponds, swamps, on muddy banks, or occasionally in wet sand.
 It prefers slow moving, shallow water.
 Spreads easily so give lots of space, or thin as needed for the garden areas.
 May go dormant in dry conditions, but reappears as wet conditions return.
 Set up a pond or a water collection tank near a downspout to supplement water.
-Propagation: seed, tuber, root division.
+Native habitat: ponds, swamps, on muddy banks, or occasionally in wet sand.

 Blooms June-November.
 Each plant has long-stemmed leaves, growing from underground tubers, with a flowering stem rising above them.
 The flowers have 3 white or pink-tinged petals, clustered in 3-9 whorls up the stem.
 Male and female flowers are on the same plant, male flowers in the upper whorls, female flowers in the lower whorls.
 Submerged leaves have flattened petioles but no true blades.
 Emergent leaves have ovate to elliptical blades with rounded base and pointed tip.
 Fruiting heads consist of numerous seeds called achenes.
 The beaks of the seeds give the head a rough texture.